-Before I provide you my personal input about this classic film, let’s talk about the plot.
+Before I provide you with my personal input about this classic film, let’s talk about the plot.
 It’s not all bad as it sounds if you are a carefree-loving wild cat and are on the liberal side of life.
 This film is about an unmarried woman who appears to be happy.
 She’s wild, fun, and entertaining.
 But underneath it all–she needs help more than anything.
-For example, she doesn’t know how to budget money; she makes her living through entertaining sugar daddies; She throws lavish parties; and doing things out of the norm.
+For example, she doesn’t know how to budget money; she makes her living through entertaining sugar daddies; She throws lavish parties; and does things out of the norm.
 Sometimes I wonder how a classy gal can afford such things.
 Then again, her acquaintances have big money.
 Also being beautiful has its perks.
 She draws men to her like moths to a bright lamp at night.
 Even her neighbor, a writer struggling to make it big–named Paul Varjak, comes to her aid when she needs him.
 What a lucky girl just for being beautiful.
-In the end, she settled with Paul out of love when she could have picked one of her millionaire acquaintances, which makes this film a heart warming story.
+In the end, she settled with Paul out of love when she could have picked one of her millionaire acquaintances, which makes this film a heartwarming story.
 All it took for Holly to say yes to Paul is the prized ring found in the Cracker Jack box.
-The particular scene where the Tiffany’s sales clerk agrees to engrave the initial on the Cracker Jack’s ring for 10 dollars implies that love doesn’t have a set price.
+The particular scene where Tiffany’s sales clerk agrees to engrave the initial on the Cracker Jack’s ring for 10 dollars implies that love doesn’t have a set price.
 And most importantly, what is the probability of finding love?
 It’s worth more than all the diamonds you can buy.
 It’s a bold statement to women that you don’t always need diamonds to feel loved.

-In conclusion, films like Breakfast at Tiffany’s point out the cold hard truth to material women.
+In conclusion, films like Breakfast at Tiffany’s point out the cold hard truth about material women.
 What it got right about love is that “love is plenty enough,” I quote from the film.
-Now that’s gold because to love is a rare emotion that some of us might never experience in our lifetime.
-So why trade the emotion for material security to fill the empty void in our hearts?
+Now that’s gold because love is a rare emotion that some of us might never experience in our lifetime.
+So why trade emotion for material security to fill the empty void in our hearts?
 What women really need is emotional security.
 The film says no to material things, but yes to immaterial things.
 How ironic is that, considering Tiffany’s is a jewelry store?
 The writer Paul Varjak is the jewelry store.
 He makes her feel like a diamond.
 Great metaphor!
 Overall, I love this film!